DID YOU KNOW THESE GORGEOUS BLOOMS ARE EDIBLE!?

 Magnolia Honey

 Gently fill a glass jar with fresh magnolia petals.
 Pour raw honey over the petals a little at a time.
 Let the honey seep into all the little crevices in between the petals, making sure there are no air bubbles left in the jar.
 Fill the honey almost to the top, leaving a little room for possible fermentation gasses to release.
 Close with a lid.
 Every day or so turn the jar upside down letting the honey rise to the other side and back again.
 After two weeks you can start using your magnolia honey.
-We love to drizzle it over pancakes, stir a spoonful into our Women’s Sacred Sip Tea, or spread it on toast, flowers and all.
+We love to stir a spoonful into our mint tea or spread it on toast, flowers and all.